Minimum income threshold requirement after 11 April 2024

-Since the introduction of a new financial requirement on 9 July 2012, the process of obtaining a UK marriage, fiancee and unmarried (de facto) partner visa under the settlement category has become increasingly complex.
-Many UK sponsors, including British citizens and legal permanent residents, who seek to make a settlement application for their foreign partner, fiancee or spouse to join them in the UK are unable to satisfy the strict criteria set out by the UK Border Agency (UKBA).
-A mere look at the annual salaries needed to meet the threshold requirement is not sufficient enough to assume that a settlement visa application will be successful, as qualifying sponsors are required to submit a number of supporting documents to prove their eligibility.
+Since the introduction of a new financial requirement on 11 April 2024, the process of obtaining a UK marriage, fiancee and unmarried (de facto) partner visa under the settlement category has become increasingly complex.
+Many UK sponsors, including British citizens and legal permanent residents, who seek to make a settlement application for their foreign partner, fiancee or spouse to join them in the UK are unable to satisfy the strict criteria set out by the UK Visas and Immigration (UKVI).
+A mere look at the annual salaries needed to meet the threshold requirement is not sufficient enough to assume that a settlement visa application will be successful, as qualifying sponsors are required to submit a number of supporting documents to prove their eligibility depending on individual circumstances.

 Minimum income threshold

 There are several subcategories of the financial requirement under Appendix FM of the UK immigration rules.
-Before analysing available categories, it is vital to note that the minimum income threshold required to sponsor a foreign fiancee or spouse with no children is £18,600 per annum.
-If the sponsor is applying for their partner’s dependent child(ren) under the age of 18 to settle in the UK, there is an additional threshold requirement of £3,800 for one child and £2,400 for each additional child included in a UK settlement visa application.
+Before analysing available categories, it is vital to note that as of 11 April 2024, the minimum income threshold required to sponsor a foreign fiancee, partner or spouse is £29,000 per annum.
+Under the new rules, the minimum income threshold does not increase if there are also dependent children applying with the principal applicant.

 Financial categories